Frances Montresor Buchanan Allen Penniman: Mrs. Buchanan

 Penniman had been engaged, previous to her first marriage, to a British officer who died attempting to cross the Hudson River in a small boat in a storm.
 In early 1777, at the age of 16, Penniman married Capt.
 John Buchanan, a British army officer who was killed shortly thereafter in service of the King's Loyal Rangers.
 Their only child died before 1784.
 After her husband's death, she was again living with her mother and step-father.

 Colonel Brush died in January 1778.
 Margaret then married Edward Wall, and with Penniman, the family removed to Westminster, Vermont.
 The location chosen by him for his residence was one of the most beautiful in that section of the fertile valley of the Connecticut River.
 The settlement in that town was one of the oldest and best cultivated in the State; and the society of that portion of the new district, which had originally been settled as part of the New Hampshire Grants, excelled, as it preceded others, in comforts and refinement.
 Such was the wealth and position of Mr. Wall, that he spared no expense in the education of his step-daughter, Penniman, who was sent to the capital of New England to complete her education.

-Penniman was 18 when Ethan Allen, liberated from the Tower of London, returned to his native State.
+Penniman was 18 when Ethan Allen, freed from imprisonment in the Tower of London, returned to North America.
 "I should like," said Penniman, one evening in a mixed company in her step-father's parlor, "above all things to see this Mr. Allen, of whom we hear such incredible things."
 This saying reached the ears of Allen, who soon after paid a visit to the house of Mr. Wall, and was introduced to Penniman.
 There was a mutual and agreeable surprise, both manifestly pleased with the tone of thought and conversation, which ran on with a natural flow, and developed traits of kindred sympathies of intellect and feeling.
 It was late in the evening before Mr. Allen rose.
 He had not failed to observe the interest his conversation had excited in Penniman.
 "And now," said he, as he stood erect before her, and was about to depart—" and now, Miss Brush, allow me to ask, how do you like this Mr. Allen?'"